a fourth-year Ph.D student studying in

-C++ has been my "mother language" for many years.
+C++ has been my "mother tone" for many years.
 I value myself as a top-tier C++ programmer and I am still learning new stuffs in C++ almost every day, which I really enjoy.

 Thanks to my C++ skills I am also reasonable good at C.

-Rust is another system-level programming language I enjoy using.
-Although I am still uncertain about whether their strict ownership system of memory management would work for large projects, the language itself has so many other attractive features that I might seriously consider writing projects in it when it becomes stable.
+Rust is another system-level programming language I am interested in.
+Although I have some doubts in their strict ownership system and the way it treats unsafe codes, the language itself has so many other attractive features (pattern matching, first-class functions) that I might seriously consider writing projects in it in the future.

 Most CS students knows Java in their undergrad courses these days, and I am not an exception.
-I no longer program in Java recently since I found Scala a strictly better alternative as a JVM-based language.
+I am not a big fan in Java recently since I found Scala a strictly better alternative as a JVM-based language.